RosettaDrone/rosettadrone/README.md

 # Acknowledgements

-Rosetta Drone was brought to you by developers from Rogue Squadron, a UAS/C-UAS red team at the Defense Innovation Unit Experimental.
+Rosetta Drone was brought to you by developers from Rogue Squadron, a UAS/C-UAS red team at the Defense Innovation Unit Experimental, 9Tek AS (Norway), IMATRONIX and others.
-The Rosetta Drone 2 version was brought to you by the Drone department at 9Tek AS, Norway.

-## Icons
-Icons made by Pixel Perfect & Freepik at flaticon

 # Licensing

-Rosetta Drone 2 is licensed under BSD3.
+Rosetta Drone is licensed under BSD3.
 For particularities related to U.S. federal government code release, please read Intent.MD.
 For more information, visit [code.mil](https://code.mil) or [code.gov](https://code.gov).

-Rosetta Drone 2 uses a modified version of DJI's [Android Video Stream Decoding Sample](https://developer.dji.com/mobile-sdk/documentation/sample-code/index.html), which is released under the MIT License.
+Rosetta Drone uses a modified version of DJI's [Android Video Stream Decoding Sample](https://developer.dji.com/mobile-sdk/documentation/sample-code/index.html), which is released under the MIT License.

 Video RTP packing uses code modified from the [libstreamer](https://github.com/fyhertz/libstreaming) library, licensed under Apache 2.